 The Railway Industry has a lot to offer to Graduate Engineers.
 We are able to provide an interesting and challenging career to the right person.
-On joining, successful candidates are able to participate in the ATOC Railway Engineering Graduate Scheme.
-This is accredited by the appropriate Professional Engineering Institutions and thus offers a quality route to achieving Chartered Engineer or Incorporated Engineer registration with the Engineering Council UK.
+On joining, successful candidates are able to participate in the RDG Railway Engineering Graduate Scheme.
+This is accredited by the appropriate Professional Engineering Institutions and thus offers a quality route to achieving Chartered Engineer or Incorporated Engineer registration with the Engineering Council.

 Each trainee will be allocated a mentor, a senior engineer in the industry, who will monitor their progress and be able to offer them counselling and advice.
-The mentor will also carry our periodic assessments of the competence development of individual candidates.
+The mentor will also carry out periodic assessments of the competence development of individual candidates.
 Under the REG Scheme, training is generally in the field of Traction and Rolling Stock engineering although in some circumstances it can be adapted to suit other fields, eg. Infrastructure engineering.
 Trainees will be involved in all the varied engineering aspects of the fleets, including design and construction as well as the comprehensive technical and maintenance aspects with which Train Operators are directly involved.

 Some Train Operators may decide to take on Undergraduates, who can be offered a year of railway industry experience.
-Such students can also be offered a place on the ATOC Railway Engineering Graduate Scheme, giving them a head start towards their professional development once their degree is complete.
+Such students can also be offered a place on REGS, giving them a head start towards their professional development once their degree is complete.
 As with Graduates, the candidates must be studying for an appropriate degree.
 The 'Year In Industry' scheme is one way of contacting such applicants although direct applications from students are not unknown.

-3. What we need from applicants
+2.2 What we need from applicants

 The academic qualification requirements are most important.
 In order to get the best from applicants, their degree in Mechanical or Electrical Engineering must be accredited by either the IET (Institution of Engineering and Technology) or the IMechE (Institution of Mechanical Engineers).
 BEng and MEng degrees are both acceptable.
 Candidates with accredited BEng degrees are likely to be eligible for development to IEng (Incorporated Engineer) registration.
 Should such applicants be considered suitable to progress to Chartered Engineer registration, additional academic work in the form of recognised 'Further Learning' will be needed.
-ATOC has information on the availability of suitable academic programmes.
-These courses attract a fee which will need to be borne by the employing organisation.
+RDG has information on the availability of suitable academic programmes.
+These courses attract a fee which may be be borne by the employing organisation.
 Candidates with accredited MEng degrees will generally be able to progress to Chartered Engineer registration without further academic study.

 Engineering degrees sometimes include study of a foreign language and some TOCs may be interested in students with this ability.
 There is no problem with this, providing the degree is accredited.
 Most applicants will know whether their degree is accredited or not.
 However, it is as well to check and it is good practice to ensure degree certificates are obtained for verification.
-Information on accredited degrees can be obtained direct from the Engineering Institutions, contact details for which are given in Appendix C.
+Information on accredited degrees can be obtained direct from the Engineering Institutions.

-For undergraduates joining for a year of industrial experience under the REG scheme must also be undertaking degrees which carry accreditation by an Engineering Institution.
+For undergraduates joining for a year of industrial experience under REGS must also be undertaking degrees which carry accreditation by an Engineering Institution.